paulbrodner/paulbrodner.github.io/_posts/2017-12-22-test-my-rendered-html-files-with-html-proofer.md

 sudo: false # route your build to the container-based infrastructure for a faster build

 ```
-In `scripts` section above, I first build my static website wich is saved into "_sites" folder then I call htmlproofer on it to do his magic.
+In `scripts` section above, I first build my static website which is saved into "_sites" folder then I call htmlproofer on it to do his magic.

 {% include idea.html content="The entire source-code can be found on <a href='https://github.com/paulbrodner/paulbrodner.github.io/pull/10'>#10</a> merge-request" %}